 There are two places where vehicles used to access the grounds back in the good old days when it was a Mental Hospital with 100’s of residents, regular visitors and a huge staff.
 It seemed to work fine.

 Ah, but First Street is a much busier place now.
-True – but I live nearby and cross the street nearly every day, it is simply ridiculous to think that with a proper turning lane driver’s couldn’t manage the simple right turn without causing mayhem.
+True – but I live nearby and cross the street nearly every day, it is simply ridiculous to think that with a proper turning lane, drivers couldn’t manage the simple right turn without causing mayhem.
 God forbid that we solve any safety issue by lowering the speed limit or anything crazy like that.
 Keep those cars a rolling.
-Vehicles coming from the north can still use the entrance at the lights, further north.
+Vehicles coming from the north can still use the entrance at the lights, to the north.

 So maybe it was the traffic flow on the grounds that was the issue?

-Well I can see that argument – who wants a few hundred cars all rushing to class every morning at 8:30.
-Anyone been to the U of M Campus lately?
-Busy place.
+Well I can see that argument – who wants a few hundred cars all rushing to class every morning at 8:30?

 I’ve walked the route from the corner of Braecrest – east into the grounds by the Len Evans building – hundreds of times at all hours of the day.
-On the one side is a deserted ball diamond, on the other the side of a building with no access points.
-I just can’t believe that especially for the Trades students this wouldn’t be much better.
-And as one who has had to dodge the parade of speeding, swerving vehicles on the present route at closing time I challenge anyone to a discussion about safety.
+On the one side is a deserted ball diamond, on the other, a building with no access points.
+I just can’t believe that, especially for the Trades students, this wouldn’t be much better.
+And as one who has had to dodge the parade of speeding, swerving vehicles on the present route at closing time, I challenge anyone to a discussion about safety.